oscar-barlow/portfolio-website/src/_posts/2024-02-06-using-experts-listen.md

 > In fact, for senior executives - sometimes you really can’t give them advice - they’re too type-A and overly confident.
 The only way to convince them is to help them see the problem in a new light - to see things as you see them.

 This places too much emphasis on the consultant.
-If one is going to engage expert advisors, one must acquire and master the skill of being advised[^1].
+If one is going to engage expert advisers, one must acquire and master the skill of being advised[^1].

-[^1]: And the skill of selecting appropriate advisors.
+[^1]: And the skill of selecting appropriate advisers.